Why Does My Cane Corso Follow Me Everywhere? (Answered!)

 We love our pets.
 I mean, that’s the reason why we get pets in the first place.
 However, a pet parent can promote bad behaviors with all the love and affection.
 What I mean by this is, don’t react too positively each time you see your Cane Corso following you.

 Let’s say you go upstairs to the bathroom and your Cane Corso follows you.
 Don’t turn back and say something sweet like hey buddy, how are you.
 Just try to ignore their behavior and don’t talk to them.
-Finish what you went to do and continue your day.
+Finish what you want to do and continue your day.

 It may take some time and patience, but with a little work, you can help your Cane Corso break the habit of following you everywhere!